-The Masonic Temple is the third landmark here.
-The Egyptian Revivalist style makes it quite special and it has been in constant use since opening in 1927.
-The oldest mansions in Salt Lake City are here, and its oldest grave, that of Mary B. Wallace, a young girl buried in the City Cemetery in September, 1847.
+The Salt Lake Masonic Temple is the third landmark here.
+The Egyptian Revivalist style makes it quite special and it has been in constant use since its opening in 1927.
+The oldest mansions in Salt Lake City are here, and its oldest grave, that of Mary B. Wallace, a young girl buried in the Salt Lake City Cemetery in September 1847.

-The Anniversary Inn – South Temple is a Victorian-style mansion, The Anniversary Inn-South Temple delivers a signature breakfast to each room daily.
-Guests receive cheesecake and sparkling cider upon arrival.FIND BEST HOTELS IN SALT LAKE CITY
+The Anniversary Inn – South Temple This bed and breakfast is a Victorian-style mansion, it delivers a signature breakfast to each room daily.
+It offers guestrooms with a satellite TV, a DVD player, a refrigerator, guest bathrobes, a 2-person spa bath, a private bathroom offers a shower, free toiletries, and a hairdryer.MORE HOTELS IN SALT LAKE CITY

 Sugar House got its name from the sugar beet planted by the early settlers in this part of Utah.
 That was a century and a half ago.
-These days, Sugar House is a lively neighbourhood within a large city.
-It lies towards the southern boundary of Salt Lake City.
+These days, Sugar House is a lively, hip, and vibrant neighborhood within a large city.
+It lies towards the southern boundary of SLC.

 You will find a host of bars and restaurants in Sugar House, and shopping to satisfy any visitor.
 There is a move to encourage everyone to buy locally and the variety of things on offer makes that very practical.